We know that you have many choices in selecting the best education for your child and we thank you for making PUSD your

 Pasadena LEARNs provides afterschool programming for PUSD students in all grades, including Transitional and Expanded Transitional Kindergarten.
 Registration occurs at the school site.

-Families with children entering Transitional Kindergarten and Kindergarten are invited to register children beginning March 7, 2016 at their school of residence.
+Families with children entering Transitional Kindergarten and Kindergarten are invited to register children beginning March 2017 at their school of residence.
 To confirm the school of residence, see the School Locator.
-Information regarding registration for Expanded Transitional Kindergarten will be available in April.
+Information regarding registration for Expanded Transitional Kindergarten will be available soon.

 To register a child for the first time, the following documents need to be presented at the school office: